sherwin-ad/my_tutorials/gcp/professional_cloud_architect/Google Professional Cloud Architect Study Guide.md

 - ROI is a way of measuring the monetary value of an investment.
 - ROI is expressed as a percentage, and it is based on the value of some aspect of the business after an investment when compared to its value before the investment.
 - ROI = [( value of invesment -cost of investment) / cost of investment] * 100

+# Chapter 3: Designing Solutions to Meet Technical Requirements

+## High Availability

+- is the continuous operation of a system at sufficient capacity to meet the demands of ongoing workloads.
+- Availability is usually measured as a percent of time that a system is available and responding to requests with latency not exceeding some certain threshold.